ynput/ayon-documentation/website/docs/artist_tools_loader.md

 ---

 # Loader
-Loader loads published subsets into your current scene or script.
+Test Loader loads published subsets into your current scene or script.

 ## Usage
 1. Open *Loader* from AYON menu.